-- 1. Change in employer;

-- 2. Increase or decrease in number of work hours;

-- 3. Decrease in the rate of pay; or

-- 4. Decrease in unearned income;

-- C. A non-temporary change will adversely impact a case after initial application or at recertification if the client is not compliant with CCAP eligibility requirements by the end of the job search period.
-An increase in income following an initial or recertification approval will not adversely affect eligibility unless the income is above 85% SMI.]
+A temporary change will adversely impact a case after initial or recertification approval, if the client is not compliant with work requirements by the end of the grace period.
+An increase in income following an initial or recertification approval will not adversely affect eligibility unless the income is above 85% SMI.